 Claire McDaniel on August 29, 2012 at 6:49 pm

-This is the best article that I have read which explains the Blue Moon.
+This is the best article that I have read explaining the Blue Moon.
 I feel very knowledgeable about the subject now.
 Thank you, Cayelin.

 Jan Erik Wiklund on August 29, 2012 at 11:04 pm

 The full moon effect is not 3, but 5 days, this is because the moon is in the earths magnetosphere for 5 days (2,5 before and 2,5 after exact full moon)